Below you can learn more about the projects we have in progress at the moment.

 A pilgrimage is the mobilization of people toward places where they come in touch with the sacred.

 Over the years we have been building strong relationships with “waking communities”.
 By waking communities we refer to communities that are awake to certain mystical aspects of consciousness and life.
-Through these relationships with them, we can take their knowledge and traditions to other people who are on the path of search and inner transformation.
+Through these relationships with them, we have begun to support these communities in sharing their knowledge and traditions to non-indigenous who are on the path of search and inner transformation.
 This is also a way of supporting the communities, their traditions, and their ways of knowing.

 Psychedelic therapy for social leaders